Piedmont, South Carolina: Education

+In Greenville County the portion of the CDP is in the Greenville County School District.
+In Anderson County the portion of the CDP is in Anderson School District 1.

 Schools in Piedmont include Wren High School, Wren Middle School, Wren Elementary School, Spearman Elementary School all located in Anderson School District One, and Woodmont High School, Woodmont Middle School, and Sue Cleveland Elementary School all located in the Greenville County School District.